bloko/bloko-js/README.md

 ### Derivated props

-Unit Blokos can allow you create derivated data from other props.
+Unit Blokos can allow you to create derivated data from other props.

 ```js
 import Bloko from '@bloko/js';